 Tree-ring analysis

 We analyzed tree-ring records for 108 sites, including our focal sites.
-All cores had been previously collected, cross-dated, and measured using standard collection and processing methodologies60.
+All cores were previously collected, cross-dated, and measured using standard collection and processing methodologies60.

 Dominant tree species were cored at both SCBI27,49 and Harvard Forest4,61,62 following sampling designs that covered a broad range of DBH.
 We analyzed records for the ring- and diffuse- porous species at each site (Extended Data Table 1), but excluded species with other xylem architectures (Juglans nigra L. at SCBI, Tsuga canadensis at Harvard Forest).
 We studied a total of 976 cores which included 12 species at SCBI and 4 species at Harvard Forest (Extended Data Table 1).